01taylop/key-mirror-prefix/README.md

 # Key Mirror Prefix

 Key Mirror Prefix is a utility for creating an object with values equal to its keys, prefixed with a specified string.
-This tool is especially useful for differentiating similar action types in Redux-based projects.
+This tool is especially useful for differentiating similar action types in Redux-based projects and ensuring their uniqueness.

 - [Motivation](#motivation)
 - [Example](#example)